DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 -	**Sample projects**:

-	Two decision services can be directly used in Decision Center:
+	Two decision services can be directly used in Decision Center when you set the SAMPLE option to true; see the Usage section on this page:
 	- Loan Validation Service

 	This decision service validates loans based on borrower data and loan parameters.
 It also computes loan insurance rates.
-        You can download the Loan Validation Service.zip from https://github.ibm.com/ibm-odm/odm-for-dev-gettingstarted/

 	- Shipment Pricing

 	This decision model service computes shipping prices based on data that includes distance, size, weight, and pick-up and drop-off points.
-        You can download the Shipment Pricing.zip from https://github.ibm.com/ibm-odm/odm-for-dev-gettingstarted/

-	To import these zip files in the Decision Center Business console, open the Business console, click the Library tab, then click the import decision service icon (arrow pointing up), and navigate to the appropriate zip file.
+	You can explore the decision artifacts, tests and simulations of these projects in the Business console.

 -	**Tutorials**: